 The immediate takeaway was that Aliens: Fireteam Elite‘s mechanics were easy to grasp.
 You point and shoot—occasionally, throwing a grenade or setting up a weapon like a sentry.
 It wasn’t rocket science, nor did it need to be, since the action is frantic and there’s no time to get cute here.

 Upon going in again, we realised the importance of a Technician, whose use of sentry guns makes all the difference when it’s raining cats and xenomorphs in battle.
 The Demolition class is also incredibly powerful if you want to put holes in the 20 classes of enemies, but we’re still struggling to convince someone to play as the Doc, even though this might be the most important role in the game.
 Additionally, there are tons of weapons and customisations available as you progress and even in-game, so make sure you stock up on the right kinds of ammunition.

 The Aliens: Fireteam Elite maps are the type of fare you’d expect from an Alien game.
 Fortunately, the more times you play the missions, the more familiar they become.
-At the same time, the UI and navigation are extremely simple, never leaving you guessing of where you’re heading or what you need to do.
+At the same time, the UI and navigation are extremely simple, never leaving you guessing about where you’re heading or what you need to do.